Good Stuff (The B-52's song)

 "Good Stuff" is a song by American new wave band the B-52's, released in June 1992 by Reprise Records as the first single from their sixth studio album, also titled Good Stuff (1992).

 Releases and reception

 "Good Stuff" reached number 28 on the US Billboard Hot 100 on August 1, 1992, and number one on the Billboard Modern Rock Tracks chart for four weeks in July 1992.
 It also peaked at number two in Portugal, number 21 in the United Kingdom, number 23 in New Zealand, and number 24 in Canada.

 The single was released in two editions, one of which featured B-sides including instrumental non-album track "Return to Dreamland", while the other edition featured remixes.

 A music video for "Good Stuff" was also released and includes a cameo appearance by RuPaul, who previously appeared in the video for "Love Shack".

+The song is featured in the movie D2: The Mighty Ducks.